nicehash/NiceHashQuickMiner/README.md

 Why you should use NiceHash QuickMiner over NiceHash Miner?
 Read [here](https://github.com/nicehash/NiceHashQuickMiner/wiki/Why-NiceHash-QuickMiner).

 **URGENT NOTICE!
 Very cool feature comming in near future!
 Click-to-tune any card to nearly perfect efficiency in a very short time (less than 5 minutes!).
 You can see a video teaser of autotuner in action bringing RTX 3080 from stock to 100 MH/s at 220W in less than 2 minutes!
-Video is on [YouTube](https://www.youtube.com/watch?v=tkZL8AO48pk).**
+Video is on [YouTube](https://www.youtube.com/watch?v=tkZL8AO48pk).
+The latest version with this feature is now available in v0.3.0.5 RC and can be downloaded from [here](https://github.com/nicehash/NiceHashQuickMiner/releases/tag/v0.3.0.5_RC).**

 Current expected income when using NiceHash QuickMiner: